pbinkley/microcopying_1940/index.markdown

 information as to what the prominent scholars in their particular groups need, and the combined result of that would come before our Association Committee of Research Activity which passes upon propositions by these groups.
-The result is that through that machinery we should be able to present without too <span style="page" id="page209">[p.209]</span> great delay---of course this is the summer vacation---a fairly complete prospectus of the things that are urgently needed, urgently wanted, by scholars in our limited fields.</p>
+The result is that through that machinery we should be able to present without too <span class="page" id="page209">[p.209]</span> great delay---of course this is the summer vacation---a fairly complete prospectus of the things that are urgently needed, urgently wanted, by scholars in our limited fields.</p>